Overview of Bonita Platform in cluster

 Load balancer: an HTTP load balancer manages the allocation of work to nodes in the cluster.
 No load balancer is provided with Bonita, so you can choose the most appropriate for your system.
 For a production system with a high load, a hardware load balancer is recommended.

-Node: a JVM running a Tomcat application server, Bonita Engine, and Bonita Portal.
+Node: a JVM running a Tomcat application server and a Bonita Runtime.
 For high availability, separate physical nodes are required.

 Engine database: a single database used by all the Bonita Engines in the cluster.
 It is the equivalent of the local database in a non-cluster configuration.
 The database needs to be highly available and to handle multiple simultaneous accesses.